HCL-TECH-SOFTWARE/voltscript-testing/docs/references/CoreFunctions.md

-# Core Language Functions Used
+# Core language functions used

-Core Functions in VoltScriptTesting.bss
+Core Functions in `VoltScriptTesting.bss`

 `%REM` and `%END REM` are used throughout. `'` for a single-line comment is also used.

 When listing keywords, sub/function names where the keyword is used are in brackets.
-Sub/function location is not used for common functions, datatypes or As.
+Sub/function location is not used for common functions, datatypes, or As.

-In Declarations the following language keywords are used:
+In Declarations, the following language keywords are used:

 - Type
 - End Type